moretech-forward/MiniDAO-contracts/contracts/Docs.md

 Since contracts cannot be deployed in stages in Forward Factory, we had to make a contract that will deploy all contracts in one transaction, which turned out to be successful and tested when deploying the template on the marketplace

-_Since the assignment says the contract is due by 2.05, the testing is not finished yet.
-However, the main business logic of the template works completely._

 ### MiniDAO

-The basis for the DAO, the whole logic of voting and governance
+The basis for the DAO, the whole logic of voting and governance.

 ### TimeLock